Iamanooby/CatalystStory/README.md

 # CatalystStory
 Run application:
 - Demo Version only available on Windows -
-1) Click the green button "Code" --> Download Zip
-2) Export the "CatalystStory.zip" file in your Downloads folder
-3) Open the "CatalystStory" Folder.
-This folder contains all our Unity code files :)
+1) Click on the "TheCatalyst.zip" file on github (No need to zip the whole repo)
+2) Click on "Download" or "View raw"
-4) Export "TheCatalyst.zip" file
+3) Export the donwloaded "TheCatalyst.zip" file
-5) Open the "TheCatalyst" Folder
+4) Open the exported "TheCatalyst" folder
-6) Run the .exe file "Catalyst Story"
+5) Run the .exe file "Catalyst Story"

+6) If windows defender pops up, it is normal
+7) Simply click the arrow and Click "Run Anyway"

 As a backup, you may download the game from: https://drive.google.com/drive/folders/1QHAXbu0iyJwPog7Eo5gg_95RHwxvyry7?usp=sharing